Skip to content

 Weekly ReviewSunday 7 PMSynthesize the week — wins, misses, next week priorities → deliver to human

-Cost ReportWeekly MondayAPI spend per agent, total, trend, alerts if above daily budget
+Cost ReportWeekly MondayAPI spend per agent, total, trend

 The CEO owns the strategic layer.
 Every significant decision, delegation, and outcome produces an artifact: